The Steelcase Leap V2 is an ergonomic office chair that is highly adjustable.

 Unboxing & Assembly

-Since my review unit of the Leap chair was shipped directly from Steelcase's distribution facility, the unboxing was quite different than if it came from OfficeDesigns.
+Since my Leap chair was shipped directly from Steelcase's distribution facility, the unboxing was quite different than if it came from OfficeDesigns.
 It arrived in one large Steelcase branded box which was quite a sight sitting at my front doorstep.

-Inside the box, I was surprised to find the Leap chair already fully assembled.
+Inside the box, I was surprised to find the chair ships fully assembled.
 I reached out to my OfficeDesigns representative, and they told me that the chair comes from Steelcase fully assembled.
-If it were shipped from OfficeDesigns through their ‘Quick Ship' chair option, it would arrive in three pieces: base, cylinder and seat/back.
+If it were shipped from OfficeDesigns through their ‘Quick Ship' chair option, it would arrive in three pieces: base, cylinder, and seat/back.
 From there it would require minor assembly which requires connecting the three parts together.

 Build Quality & Craftsmanship

 We have had the luxury of evaluating many different office chairs over the years and as always, the build quality remains an important factor in this Steelcase Leap review.
 The main distinction between the competing chair models will most often fall under the build quality and craftsmanship.

-When it comes to the craftsmanship, the chair is well-built.
+When it comes to craftsmanship, the Steelcase chair is well-built.
 However, I do have a small gripe when it comes to the fabric's consistency near the base of the seat.
-On both sides of my chair, the material wasn't pulled entirely taut before stitched into place.
+On both sides of the cushion, the material wasn't pulled entirely taut before being stitched into place.

-As a result, the seat has weird looking rolls that aren't uniform on both sides.
-From my perspective, it just seems unappealing and unexpected in a $1,200 office chair.
-Does it affect the seat's comfort or chair's functionality?
+As a result, the seat has weird-looking rolls that aren't uniform on both sides.
+From a customer perspective, it just seems unexpected in a $1,200 office chair.
+Does it affect the chair's comfort or functionality?
 No, not at all.
 But if I were Steelcase, I'd have found a more appealing solution.

 Design & Features

-When you are going to splurge on a premium office chair like Steelcase's Leap chair, you'll likely be interested in the design and features just as much as the build quality.
-In a chair at this price, you should expect high adjustability and excellent ergonomics.
+When you are going to extend your budget on a premium office chair like Steelcase offers, you'll likely be interested in the design and features just as much as the build quality.
+In a chair at this price point, you should expect high adjustability and excellent ergonomics.
 The primary goal of a premium office chair is to help make your sitting experience healthier and less taxing on your body over time.

 Seat Design & Adjustments

 The seat itself utilizes the same fabric as the back (and optional headrest).
-Unlike Herman Miller's Aeron and Embody models who use proprietary seat designs, the Leap uses a more traditional foam layer underneath the seat fabric.
-While it isn't as impressive as some of the methods used in the competing models, the foam conforms nicely to the legs and buttocks of its user.
+Unlike Herman Miller's Aeron and Embody models who use proprietary designs, the Leap uses a more traditional foam layer underneath the seat fabric.
+While it isn't as impressive as some of the competing models, the foam conforms nicely to the legs and offers plenty of space buttocks of its user without causing temperature issues.

-There is an adjustable component built into Leap which allows you to lengthen or shorten the seat's depth.
-Unlike the Embody, the depth doesn't actually extend the amount of seat area on the Leap.
-Instead, it slides the seat position forward and backward which provides a better fit on shorter or longer legs.
+There is an adjustable seat pan built into Steelcase Leap which allows you to lengthen or shorten the depth.
+Unlike the Embody, the depth doesn't actually extend the amount of seat area.
+Instead, Steelcase showed some creativity by sliding the sitting position forward and backward thus providing a better fit on shorter or longer legs.

-As you'd expect, the Leap offers the ability to adjust the height of the seat from 15.5″ to 20.5″ using the lever on the right side of the chair.
-This level activates the hydraulic cylinder connecting the frame to the base which results in the ability to raise and lower the sitting position to match your desk height.
+As you'd expect, the Steelcase Leap V2 offers the ability to adjust the height of the seat from 15.5″ to 20.5″ using the lever on the right side of the chair.
+This lever activates the hydraulic cylinder connecting the frame to the base which results in the ability to raise and lower the sitting position to match your desk height.

-Beyond the lumbar, there are two different knobs on the right side of the Leap chair which offer an upper back force (to activate a tilt) as well as the lower back firmness.
+Beyond the lumbar adjustment, there are two different knobs on the right side of this chair which offer an upper back force (to activate a tilt) as well as the lower back firmness.
 There is also a ‘back stops' level that can be adjusted to four different positions that limit the depth of the recline position.

-Likely my boldest statement in this Steelcase Leap review, I think this chair offers one of the best designs for adjustable armrests that I've seen on an office chair.
+Likely my boldest statement in this Steelcase Leap review, I think this chair offers one of the best designs for adjustable armrests that I've seen on any office chair that we have tested.
 Each armrest can be adjusted in height bringing each up and down several inches.

-Additionally, you can adjust the top portion of the Leap armrests cater to where your arms will actually rest.
-This top armrest component can move left, right front and back.
+Additionally, you can adjust the top portion of the Leap armrests to cater to where your arms will actually rest.
+This top arm component can move left, right front, and back.

 A unique design attribute is that you'll actually see directions for the various back and seat adjustments on the inside of the armrests:

 An optional add-on for that was made available for our Leap review, the headrest is a component that we find useful for maintaining good posture.
 The headrest for the Leap isn't the best that we have seen, but it does its job.

-It utilizes the same color fabric material that you choose for the seat and offers a black base color (no option to change this).
+It utilizes the same color material that you choose for the base fabric and offers a black base color (no option to change this).
 The headrest does offer up and down adjustment, but it lacks any angle adjustment.

 Comfort & Function

-Since receiving our review Leap unit, I've been sitting on the chair every day for around 5-8 hours a day.
-Before testing the Steelcase Leap, I had been sitting on Herman Miller's Embody or Autonomous' ErgoChair depending on whether I was at home or in the office.
+Since receiving and planning our Steelcase Leap review, I've been sitting on the chair every day for around 5-8 hours a day.
+Before testing the Steelcase Leap V2, I had been sitting on Herman Miller's Embody or Autonomous ErgoChair depending on whether I was at home or in the office.
 I've even been using it a lot off the clock as a gaming chair and it works great alongside my sit/stand desk.

-In terms of ergonomics, the Leap truly feels like Steelcase put the time in on the engineering of this office chair.
-Herman Miller's approach with the Embody is more of a one setting fits all approach in that the seat and back form to your body, but the individual adjustment potential isn't all that impressive.
+In terms of ergonomics, the Leap truly feels like Steelcase put the proper time in on the engineering of this office chair.
+Herman Miller's approach with the Embody is more of fits all approach in that the seat and back form to your body, but the individual adjustment potential isn't all that impressive.
 The same goes for the Herman Miller Aeron chair.

 With the Steelcase Leap, however, you have so much tweaking possible in the seat height, armrests, back, adjustable lumbar support, and adjustable headrest that you can really dial in the chair to your exact preferences for each settings adjustment range.
 None of the adjustments are difficult to carry out.
 The embedded directions on the inner armrests make it convenient to know which dial or lever will adjust the area that you seek.

-As I expressed, I was pleasantly surprised with the arms and the back of the Leap are excellent due to their adjustable components and contoured backrest that work great for my lower back problems (great for the upper back too).
+As I expressed, I was pleasantly surprised with the arms and the back due to their adjustable components and contoured backrest that work great for my lower back problems (great for the upper back too).
 The only part that I'm not crazy about compared to the Embody is the seat, itself.
-While the seat foam isn't bad, it isn't anything unique (it is most similar to that used in the $300 Ergochair).
-I found the Embody's seat to be more breathable and comfortable after sitting for long periods.
+While the foam padding isn't awful, it isn't anything unique and is most similar to that used in my sub-$300 Ergochair.
+I found the Embody's seat to be more breathable and remained more comfortable after sitting for long periods.

-Competing office chairs like the Herman Miller Aeron and Embody may have more modern styling, but they lack a native headrest, limited back support, and significantly less adjustment potential in the armrests, so the Steelcase Leap reigns supreme in most categories.
+Competing office chairs like the Herman Miller Aeron and Embody may have more modern styling, but they lack a native headrest, limited back support, and significantly less adjustment potential in the armrests, so the Steelcase Leap V2 chair reigns supreme in most categories.

-Steelcase's Leap office chair isn't a cheap purchase, but its high quality build, excellent ergonomics and comfortable fit warrant the premium price.
+Steelcase's Leap V2 office chair isn't a cheap purchase, but the high-quality build, ergonomic design, and solid warranty help justify the premium price.
 If you are serious about your health and are looking to replace your current chair with a highly adjustable, ergonomic solution for sitting at a desk all day, then the Steelcase Leap chair is a piece of gear for your office that you should consider investing in.